-There are ways to profit from bookmakers without using promotions and special offers.
+There are many ways to profit from bookmakers without using promotions and special offers.
 One of these is ‘value’ betting, which many people adopt as a natural progression or addition to their matched betting activities.
 It opens up a whole new world of profit-making possibilities with very high potential returns.
 However, it involves a certain level of discipline and taking a long-term view.

 Let’s dive straight in and learn the core principles, why value bets occur (and how to find them), and how variance can affect your profits.